CACHEMonney/QUARTER-CIRCLE-QUANDARY/README.md

 # QUARTER-CIRCLE-QUANDARY
-Hack project that can be used for editing shortcut using the ergonomics of a hitbox adapting for left-handedness *(it is also a hitbox)
+Hackpad project that can be used for editing shortcuts and programing using the ergonomics of a hitbox adapting for left-handedness to suit all your fighting game needs

 By smashing all keys you should be able to switche between WORK and PLAY